SoftwareHeritage/swh-docs/docs/index.rst

     Fast, compressed, in-memory representation of the archive, with tooling to generate and query it.

+:ref:`swh.graphql <swh-graphql>`
+    GraphQL API to request archive data offering more precise and flexible queries than the REST API.

 :ref:`swh.indexer <swh-indexer>`
     tools and workers used to crawl the content of the archive and extract derived information from any artifact stored in it